 So How Much Bandwidth Do You Need For Streaming

-I understand between mobile devices, laptops, and other smart devices; a household can have dozens of connections.
-A good way to figure out how much download bandwidth you need is to assign a value to each device based its primary function.
+I understand between mobile devices, laptops, and other smart devices, a household can have dozens of connections.
+A good way to figure out how much download bandwidth you need is to assign a value to each device based on its primary function.

 For example, the most bandwidth-intensive task an Amazon Alexa or Google home device will do is stream music.
 Therefore, assign a value of 1 Mbps to each.
 Most smart devices without a screen will need 1 Mbps or less.
 Most will need a small fraction of that value, but rounding up will build in a bandwidth cushion.

 Then look at your other more interactive devices.
 Smart TV’s like a Roku TV that streams 4K video in will need around 16 Mbps.
 Laptops and PCs will likely need 5 Mbps each for HD video.
 Now, from the list of interactive devices, figure out how many could possibly run simultaneously based on the number of family members in the house.

-For example, let’s say a family of 4 lives in a house with two 4K HD smart TV’s, 2 laptops and 4 smartphones.
+For example, let’s say a family of 4 lives in a house with two 4K HD smart TVs, two laptops, and four smartphones.
 The most video streams that would run simultaneously are one for each family member.
-So, we have 32 Mbps for the 2 TV’s and then two 5 Mbps for a high definition video on each laptop.
-We then have a and 4 smartphones left.
+So, we have 32 Mbps for the two TV’s and then two five Mbps for a high definition video on each laptop.
+We then have a and four smartphones left.
 Let’s assume family members multitask while watching a video.
 So we assign another 1 Mbps for web surfing on each device.
-Then suppose we have 4 other smart devices in the house (like Amazon echos.)
+Then suppose we have four other smart devices in the house (like Amazon echos.)

 50 Mbps is All Most Household Need